akm303/MIPS_Simulator/Documents/Part2/Design Notes/Part2_DesignNotes.md

 In addition to our Project Part 1, we have implemented all non-vector instructions, a Console Keyboard, Console Display, and Cache Display.

 ## Instructions

+Along with our instructions from Part 1, our Project Part 2 now includes every instruction's implementation except Vector instructions.
+That includes the following:
+- All load/store instructions
+- All conditional and branch instructions
+- All arithmetic and logical instructions
+- All input/output instructions